MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 Communication Between Java and Managed C
 ========================================

-The MicroEJ Core Engine allows to communicate between Java and Managed C: Java static methods can be used from Managed C code and vice-versa.
+The MicroEJ Core Engine allows to communicate between Java and Managed C. Java static methods can be used from Managed C code and vice-versa.

 .. _managedc.communication.java_to_managedc: